richtertoralf/InterfaceTrafficQuery/README.md

 `bash iftraffic.sh eth0` or `bash iftraffic.sh eth0 out.csv`
 ## next steps
 The following will be implented shortly:
+- I will use "getopts" to read in arguments, e.g. "-h", "-i ifname", "-n interval to wait between querys", "-p 1 2 6 12 periods * interval" "-csv output to file".
 - When calling the script, passing the settings for the frequency of the query and the periods for the calculation of the average traffic.

 Currently you still have to make the settings for the as query interval and the periods in the source code.